OpenPrinting/hplip-printer-app/README.md

 - Note that the `hp` backend does not allow bi-directional access to the printer.
-If you have a PostScript printer and prefer support for remote querying of the printer's accessory configuration instead of simultaneous printing and scanning, PAPPL, standard backends for USB and network printers are also available.
+If you have a PostScript printer and prefer support for remote querying of the printer's accessory configuration instead of simultaneous printing and scanning, PAPPL's standard backends for USB and network printers are also available.

 - If you have an unusal system configuration or a personal firewall